SquidThePrinter/ShadowverseDeckTracker/README.md

-## Shadowverse Tracker
+# Shadowverse Tracker

-This was created to allow users to track and and view statistics of their **Shadowverse** games.
+This was created to allow users to track and and view statistics of their **Shadowverse** games, forked from [sleeplessghost/ShadowverseTracker](https://github.com/sleeplessghost/ShadowverseTracker).

 You can filter the games by: